chitrangpatel/RNNIT/report.md

 </table>
 The R-squared scores are very close to 1 meaning that the features predict the variation in the data very well.
 Also, the root mean squared error is about `5%` for all the stocks.

 The plot showing the predicted `Adj Close` prices and the actual `Adj Close` prices are shown in the plot below.
+As you can see, the model performs really well throughout the testing period and for all the stocks.
+I also changed the split date for different sizes of the training and testing datasets and the results still seem robust against that.
 <p align="center">
   <img src="lstm_prediction_actual_values.png" width="1000" title="Predicted vs True Adj Closing Prices">
 </p>

-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

 ### Justification
 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: